Blab it, who do we become after this poem ends

 White intentions gawking

-But white finds home in the black sand too
+White finds home in the black sand too

-How come everyone only speaks of the runaways
+How come everyone speaks of the runaways

 Soft feet, textured in the grieves that beholden